 The maximum punishment for a technical violation of probation is two years in confinement.
 This does not, however, mean that you must get two years – it is simply the maximum.
 There are less serious punishments that may be an option for those accused of a technical probation violation, especially if you have help from a lawyer in Newnan.
 For instance, if you are simply behind on your fees, then paying those fees can go a long way in preventing incarceration.

 There are over thirty special conditions of probation in Georgia.
 Some include:

 There is one thing that sets special conditions apart from all the others.
 A violation of special conditions comes with very serious consequences.
-A violation of a special condition can result in the balance of your probation being revoked.
+As a Newnan lawyer can further explain, a violation of a special condition can result in the balance of your probation being revoked.
 For instance, if you are sentenced to 10 years to be served on probation and the day after you fail to abide by one of these special conditions, the judge could send you to prison for the remainder of the 10-year term.

 A substantive violation of probation happens when you commit another crime while on probation.
 No matter what the criminal charge, if you get a new charge, then you have committed a substantive violation.

 If your new charge is a misdemeanor, the court may revoke up to two years of your probation.
 Meaning, that you would have to serve two years in incarceration.
 No matter what the violation, there is a process that takes place.
 Generally, the first step is that a warrant is taken out for your arrest.
 Eventually, you will be arrested on that warrant.
 Just because you have been arrested, however, does not mean the judge just gets to send you to prison because you have been accused of violating probation.